eunsongkoh/NCIAutomate/README.md

-NCI Automate
+Inspect DB

-Currently one of the two programs I have developed for the HR department.
+1/2 Programs for HR
 - Android App to efficiently finish inspections
 - Automatically updates a Google sheets database on input